dcasota/photonos-scripts/README.md

 The Microsoft Powershell installation is processed in reference to https://github.com/vmware/powerclicore/blob/master/Dockerfile.

 Don't wonder - the full installation takes quite some time.
-As the Mono installation consumes 1 hour and more (!) and usually you don't need a full Mono development environment, it became more a learn project.
+As the Mono installation consumes fifty minutes and more (!) and usually you don't need a full Mono development environment, it became more a learn project.
 If interested, see files Findings_*.

 ```Dockerfile```
 -